4/24/2025

 Analyst at Redeye

-I see, okay.
-But I mean, there's no big difference in your R&D investments.
-Or is it anything like that as well?
+I see, okay, but I mean, there's no big difference in your R&D investments, or is it anything like that as well?

 speaker

-Jonas Lagergigvist
+Jonas Largeqvist

-Deputy CEO and CFO of Vertisit
+Deputy CEO and CFO

 No.